nrwl/nx/docs/shared/recipes/add-stack/add-solid.md

 if (import.meta.env.DEV && !(root instanceof HTMLElement)) {
   throw new Error(
     'Root element not found.
 Did you forget to add it to your index.html?
-Or maybe the id attribute got misspelled?'
+Or maybe the id attribute got misspelled?', );
-  );
 }